cta-observatory/nectarchain/docs/user-guide/howto-dirac.rst

    NectarCAM.Run5568.0003.fits.fz
    NectarCAM.Run5568.0004.fits.fz

 Sometimes, it is useful to quickly find the DIRAC location of a given NectarCAM run.
 The command ``dfind`` comes in handy.
-Suppose you want to know where run `RUN_NUMBER` is, or how much slice files it contains:
+Suppose you want to know where run 5326 is, or how much slice files it contains:

 .. code-block:: console